 If your child takes compounded medicines (medicine custom-mixed by a special pharmacy) include those as well.
 This may even include painkillers and fever reducers like ibuprofen and acetaminophen.
 Remember to include eczema creams and other medications.

-The American Red Cross recommends including a 7-day supply of medications in your disaster kit.
-Label the kit with the date of the first medication to expire and check the kit frequently.
-Your pharmacist may be able to supply you with auxiliary labels and vials so that all medications are properly labeled.
+The American Red Cross recommends including a seven-day supply of medicines in your disaster kit.
+During the COVID-19 pandemic, a 30-day supply of medicines is ideal.
+Label the kit with the date of the first medicine to expire, and check the kit frequently.
+Your pharmacist may be able to supply you with extra labels and vials so that all medicines are properly labeled.

 For children with feeding tubes, include formula or special medical foods, extra tube supplies and formula bags.